How Can One Year of Writing Be Too Much?

 How can 12 months of writing be too much to do?
 After all, if you want to be a professional writer and earn all your income from your writing, you need to write every year, not just for one year.

-And the writing in The 12 Month Writing Challenge is designed to be done part-time.
+And the writing in The 12 Month Writing Challenge was designed to be done part-time.

-This means that if you write in the mornings you can work on something else in the afternoons, plus you’ll still have time for lunch AND you get the evenings and weekends off. :)
+That meant that if you wrote in the mornings you could work on something else in the afternoons, plus you’d still have time for lunch AND you get the evenings and weekends off. :)

 When I first wanted to be a writer and earn all my income from my writing I was studying for a degree, working 20 hours a week, and I was a single mother.
 Yet I still managed to do my writing.